 e) The US currently holds the all-time medal lead with 2399, with the Soviet Union in second place at 1010.
 The Soviet Union, though, only competed in 9 Olympic games.

 f) In 1988, Ben Johnson was stripped of his medal in the 100-meter dash after testing positive for steroids and some kind of fish tranquilizer.

-5. In Oxford on 10 February 1355—St. Scholastica day—a couple of Oxford students were at the Swindlestock Tavern and began to argue with the bar owner about the quality of the drinks (caveat emptor at a place with “Swindle” in the name, I guess), before eventually attacking him.
-The mayor asked for the attackers to be arrested, only to himself be pummelled by a marauding band of students.
+5. Dateline: Oxford, 10 February 1355, St. Scholastica Day.
+A couple of Oxford students argued with the owner of the Swindlestock Tavern over the quality of the drinks.
+Apparently unsatisfied with his explanation, and apparently unaware of the concept of caveat emptor while drinking at a place with swindle in the name, they attacked him.
+When the mayor called for the attackers to be arrested, he was pummeled by a marauding band of students.

-Townspeople and outsiders poured into Oxford to retaliate, and a two-day riot ensued that left more than 60 scholars and some 30 townsfolk dead.
-A settlement in favor of the students was eventually reached several years later—yes, the students, how bad were those drinks?
-As punishment, the mayor and councillors were forced to walk bareheaded through the streets of Oxford on the anniversary of the riot (presumably to be pelted with whatever could be thrown at them), and pay the school one penny for each student killed.
-In what is truly an inspired bit of perseverance and/or commitment to justice, this tradition continued for 470 YEARS, until the mayor decided not to take part.
+Townspeople and outsiders poured into Oxford to retaliate, sparking a two-day riot that left more than 60 scholars and 30 townsfolk dead.
+Eventually a settlement was reached, in favor of the students—yes, the students, exactly how bad were those drinks?
+As punishment, the town’s mayor and councillors were forced to walk bareheaded through the streets of Oxford every year on the anniversary of the riot, to be pelted with whatever could be thrown at them.
+They were also required to pay the school one penny for each student killed.
+In an inspired bit of perseverance and/or commitment to justice, this tradition continued for 470 YEARS, until the mayor decided not to take part.

 6. Final, totally unrelated trivium: did you know Duncan Hines was an actual person?
 Betty Crocker, in contrast, is just some made-up bullshit.